Shel Silverstein Duets with Johnny Cash, 1970

 By Maria Popova

-Few know that beloved children’s book author Shel Silverstein, of The Giving Tree fame, was also a prolific songwriter whose songs were recently — and beautifully — covered by contemporary indie icons.
+Few know that beloved children’s book author Shel Silverstein (September 25, 1930–May 10, 1999), of The Giving Tree fame, was also a prolific songwriter whose songs were posthumously — and beautifully — covered by contemporary indie icons.

 On April 1, 1970, Silverstein brought his musical talents to The Johnny Cash Show.
 After a quick and playful duet with Cash on his song “Boy Named Sue,” Silverstein does a charming solo performance of a children’s song he wrote called “Daddy, What If,” prefaced by a moving aside about his relationship with his own father.
 Enjoy.

-I’m really proud of the relationship I have with my dad, I really love him a lot.” ~ Shel Silverstein
+I’m really proud of the relationship I have with my dad, I really love him a lot.

 Published October 28, 2011